IEEE-GRSS-GTSD-Hackathon/12-PyGeoAI/README.md

 # 12-PyGeoAI
+We have worked on forest fire nowcasting on Uttarakhand.
+We have prepared the dataset for Uttarakhand and then trained the EarthFormer model for predictions.

 There are two sections to this README file : Process Documentation and Implementation Documentation.
 # A. Introduction (Process Documentation)
 ### Broad Theme : Climate action